How to Motivate Yourself When You Are in a Home Business Slump

 Change Your Surroundings: Along with re-doing your schedule, changing your surroundings can also boost you out of a slump.
 One option is to simply go work somewhere else, such as a café, park or museum.
 Another option is to redo your home office.
 Moving your desk and redecorating your space can make you feel like you’re in a whole new place.
 Consider adding a few office plants, which research has shown can help boost health, mood, and productivity.

 Reward Yourself: Studies on motivation suggests that in the long run, dangling a carrot doesn’t work to inspire motivation.
 However, it can work in the short run.
 If you’re having trouble getting yourself in your desk chair to do the work, give yourself a reward when you do.
 Choose something that you want and will work for.
 An example can be, once you complete task A, you’ll have coffee with a friend.

-Do Something, Anything: Newton’s first law of motion states than an object at rest (slump) stays at rest (slump) and an object in motion stays in motion.
-Basically, activity is the best remedy to a slump.
-Forcing yourself to do something, even just one simple little thing, can give you that jump start into further activity.
+Do Something, Anything: Newton’s first law of motion states that an object at rest (slump) stays at rest (slump) and an object in motion stays in motion.
+Basically, activity is the best remedy for a slump.
+Forcing yourself to do something, even just one simple little thing can give you that jump start into further activity.
 This could be as simple as checking email or calling a client.

 Recognize that This Too Will Pass: Life is filled with energy ebbs and flows.
 While there can be external and emotional causes for a slump, sometimes a drop in energy and motivation happens.
 The key is to not give into it and instead, keep moving until you get through it.